lyuzizheng/lzz-blog/content/posts/study/interesting_gopointer/index.md

     relative: true
 ---

-As we all know, there are two types of of variable assignment in Golang.
-Copy the exact value and allocate in stack and copy the reference pointer to the value and assign the the new variable.
-Things like **slice, map, channel, interface** and **func** are copied by reference and others like **struct, int and other primitive data types** are copied the exact value it containes.
+As we all know, there are two types of variable assignments in Golang.
+Copy the exact value then allocate in stack and copy the reference pointer to the value and assign that to the new variable.
+Things like **slice, map, channel, interface and func** are copied by "pointer values" and others like ****struct, int and other primitive data types** are copied with the exact value it contains.

 The below code is easy to understand：